nmustakim/English-Bangla-Dictionary-SQLite/README.md

-# E2B Dictionary - Modern Flutter Application
+# E2B Dictionary - English to Bengali Dictionary

 ## Disclaimer
 This project is created strictly for educational and learning purposes only.